red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

 - In Red Hat OpenShift Console, we will guide you through the creation of a new namespace for your cluster as well as a secret holding your bucket's credentials.

     * **A- Create a Project/Namespace**
-    In the Administrator view, in the left menu, click on Home > Project.
+    In the Administrator view, on the left menu, create a new project from the Home > Project page.
-    Enter a project name then click the Create Project button.

     * **B- Create the Secret that will hold your user credentials and bucket name**, granting your cluster access to your bucket.